 Mangrove is a feedstock flexible refining platform that can be integrated across the battery value chain and create a closed loop system.
 Mangrove produces a high purity battery-grade lithium in fewer steps than incumbent technologies.

-Mangrove can co-locate near the point of lithium extraction or battery manufacturing site, creating efficiencies and reducing OPEX and CAPEX across the lithium battery value chain.
+Mangrove can co-locate near the point of lithium extraction or battery manufacturing, creating efficiencies and reducing OPEX and CAPEX across the lithium battery value chain.
 This also helps decrease the battery value chain’s carbon footprint and mitigate lithium supply chain vulnerabilities by decentralizing the refining process.

 Eliminate waste products